Yeeeeee1/rsschool-cv/cv.md

 ## Experience

-I have no work experience
+I'm working in IT company for abot 6 month

 ## Education

-I have a *secondary education*
+I have a *secondary general education*

 ## English

-The test says that I have a pre-intermediate.
-I don’t hear badly and can write simple sentences
+I'm B2.
+I learned English from Underground language club.